 Richard is also interested in the wide-ranging effects of land use and land cover change on climate.
 He has pioneered a number of key developments in the extension of climate models to include biological processes.
-He leads the EU Framework 7 Project HELIX (High-End cLimate Impacts and eXtremes), which assesses the impacts of climate change at 2, 4 and 6°C global warming above pre-industrial state.
+He led the EU Framework 7 Project HELIX (High-End cLimate Impacts and eXtremes), which assesses the impacts of climate change at 1.5, 2, 4 and 6°C global warming above pre-industrial state.

 Richard was a lead author on the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) in Working Group 1 (The Physical Science Basis), leading the assessment of the influences of land cover change on climate and contributing to the assessment of climate change impacts on fresh water.
 He played a similar role in the Millennium Ecosystem Assessment.
 He was also a lead author on the IPCC 5th Assessment Report in Working Group 2 (Impacts, Adaptation and Vulnerability), responsible for assessing the impacts of climate change on terrestrial ecosystems.
 In the 6th Assessment Report, he is a lead author on the Working Group 2 chapter on Water.